Military history of the Tang dynasty: 1st Goguryeo (645)

 Preparations for a campaign against Goguryeo began in 644.
 A fleet of 500 ships was constructed to transport 43,000 soldiers across the sea.
 On land, some 60,000 soldiers gathered at Youzhou under the command of Li Shiji.

 Li Shiji's army set off from Yincheng (modern Chaoyang) in April 645.
 He laid siege to Gaemo on 16 May and captured it on 27 May.
 He then headed southwest and defeated a Goguryeo army of 40,000.
 Li Shiji was joined by the emperor with 10,000 heavy cavalry.
 They took Liaodong (Ryotong) on 16 June and Baekam on 27 June.
 When they reached Ansi City on 18 July, news reached them that a large Goguryeo-Mohe army was on its way.
 Taizong ordered Li Shiji to lure out the enemies with only 15,000 men while he himself ambushed them from the rear.
 The remaining enemies fled atop a hill where they were surrounded and forced to surrender, yielding 36,800 captives, 50,000 horses, 50,000 cattle, and 10,000 suits of iron armour.
 All the Mohe soldiers were put to death while the rest were freed.

 Despite the initial success, the Tang expedition ground to a halt at Ansi, which refused to fall.
 The naval force took Bisa but failed to meet up with the land army or capture Pyeongyang.
 After the defenders at Ansi made a successful sortie to secure a strategic location in the southeastern corner of the city, Taizong called an end to the expedition and ordered a withdrawal on 13 October.

-2nd Goguryeo (647)
+2nd Goguryeo (647-648)

 In 647, Emperor Taizong of Tang sent a naval force to harass the coast of Goguryeo while Li Shiji led 10,000 horsemen to raid across the Liao River frontier.
+Another unsuccessful expedition to Goguryeo was sent in 648.

+3rd Goguryeo (658)

+Emperor Gaozong of Tang sent an unsuccessful expedition to Goguryeo in 658 before agreeing to conduct a joint invasion of Baekje with Silla.